 Here, n is the prescribed number of segments that fit in the connection line.
 The line is a polyline approximation in χMCF.
 As a result of this, the prescribed length and spacing may not fit in the approximated curve, exactly.
 Therefore, the length or spacing or both are adjusted.

-There are three strategies for adjusting the length and spacing (Formulae (A.3) to (A.7)):
+There are three strategies for adjusting the length and spacing [Formulae (A.3) to (A.7)]: